 (Henrietta Elizabeth) Marshall.
 Published in 1905, it was widely read throughout the

 British Empire for the first half of the twentieth century, and did not go out of print

-until the mid fifties.
-Marshall followed up this initial success with a series of other
+until the mid-fifties.
+Marshall followed this success with a series of other

 British Isles, beginning with Our Island Story and following with Scotland's Story and